Every industry is vulnerable to cyberattacks in the digital age, no matter how forward thinking or technically proficient they happen to be.

 One of the largest cybersecurity threats within supply chain businesses often comes from the employees themselves.

-If there’s a lack of understanding when it comes to cyber security internally, staff may be inadvertently and regularly opening doors of which hackers can take advantage.
+There may be a lack of understanding when it comes to internal cyber security. staff may be inadvertently and regularly opening doors of which hackers can take advantage.

-Basic cyber security training should be provided to new starters, and enforced with in-house policies and procedures that take a security first mind-set.
+Basic cyber security training should be provided to new starters.
+This should be enforced with in-house policies and procedures that take a security first mind-set.

 4. Poor practices by lower-tier suppliers

-Clearly, you can control the approach taken towards cyber security within the four walls of your own business, but third party suppliers are another kettle of fish.
+Clearly, you can control the approach taken towards cyber security within the four walls of your own business.
+However, third party suppliers are another kettle of fish.

-In logistics, lower-tier suppliers can be the highest risk when it comes to falling foul of cyber security that subsequently impacts the businesses to which they’re connected.
+In logistics, lower-tier suppliers can be the highest risk when it comes to falling foul of cyber security.
+Subsequently this impacts the businesses to which they’re connected.

 It’s therefore important to work with all suppliers to ensure they take the same approach to you with network, device and application-level security vulnerability scans.